 On the other hand when we are grounded we are “plugged in”.
 Our mind and body are one.

 Our breathing is more relaxed and even.
-We tend to feel soft, still and anchored on the inside – well at least I do.
+We tend to feel soft, still and anchored on the inside.
+We are less reactive to the world around us.
+We are connected equally to both our inner world and outer world at the same time.

 Energy flows easily from our head down to our feet and back up again.
 There are no road blockages at the neck, shoulders or stomach.
 Thinking is calmer and clearer.